Pesticides and Pest Management

 Controlling pests is an important part of growing plants in greenhouses.
 Cornell Greenhouses encourage using an integrated pest management (IPM) Program for pest management including biological, chemical and cultural control methods.
 The development of an IPM program can reduce the need for pesticides.
 Greenhouse staff should be trained to accurately identify insects, diseases, and weeds, and to monitor insect populations.
 Records should be maintained, and used in planning future management strategies.

-- More information can be found in the Best Management Practices document
+More information can be found in the Pesticide Storage section of the Best Management Practices document

 Record keeping logs, forms and checklists that have been prepared for Cornell Greenhouses can be found on the Pesticides and Pest Management sub-page Record Keeping and Tools.